-We have audited the accompanying consolidated balance sheet of Frequency Electronics, Inc. and Subsidiaries as of April 30, 2005 and the related consolidated statements of operations, stockholders' equity and cash flows for the year then ended.
-We have also audited the consolidated schedule listed in Item 15(a)(2) of this Form 10-K for the year ended April 30, 2005.
+We have audited the accompanying consolidated balance sheets of Frequency Electronics, Inc. and Subsidiaries as of April 30, 2006 and 2005 and the related consolidated statements of operations, stockholders' equity and cash flows for the years then ended.
+We have also audited the consolidated schedule listed in Item 15(a)(2) of this Form 10-K for the years ended April 30, 2006 and 2005.
 These consolidated financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and the schedule based on our audit.
+Our responsibility is to express an opinion on these consolidated financial statements and the schedule based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Frequency Electronics, Inc. and Subsidiaries at April 30, 2005 and the results of their operations and their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the related consolidated financial statement schedule for the year ended April 30, 2005, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Frequency Electronics, Inc. and Subsidiaries at April 30, 2006 and 2005 and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, the related consolidated financial statement schedule for the years ended April 30, 2006 and 2005, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.